ifip-summerschool/ifip-summerschool.github.io/_pages/welcome.md

     title: "Forum Privatheit"
 ---

+## Registration deadline extended!

+We extended the registration deadline for general participants to July 14th, 2023.

+Please note that this is a hard deadline that cannot be extended further!

 ## First draft programme online!

 You can access a first draft of this year's schedule [here](/programme).